Lady standing in a river with a test tube

 Water Reporter

-Water Reporter is a data platform that helps local monitoring initiatives collect, manage, and visualize their water quality data.
-Our partners use Water Reporter to standardize, aggregate, and share their data with researchers and decision makers so it can have even greater impact.
+"Water Reporter is a cloud platform that helps local monitoring initiatives collect, manage, and visualize their water quality data as well as connect that data to other analysis tools and databases.
+Our partners use Water Reporter to standardize, aggregate, and analyze data for their own management decisions and share it with researchers, agencies, and community members so it can have even greater impact."

 Data-driven answers